 Apple has been pretty good at updating its core iOS apps like Notes, Photos, and Reminders over the last few years.
-Meaningful features have been added, with plenty more coming in iOS 13.
 Often, this involves porting over features previously exclusive to macOS – something that has become increasingly significant in the age of Apple’s desktop-class, laptop-replacing iPad Pro.

 Smart Playlists on macOS